 Each year, the Internal Revenue Service (IRS) issues a list of the “Dirty Dozen” tax scams to raise the awareness of the taxpaying public, and hopefully, help them avoid falling prey to any such scam.
-These scams occur throughout the year, but are most intense during the spring tax filing season.
-Most of these unscrupulous scammers find their easiest prey to be people who are very trusting, unaware of the danger, confused by complicated tax matters, or are tempted by the desire to avoid paying taxes altogether.
+Last year’s number one, identity theft, has been replaced with phishing.

 We have compiled a brief summary of this year’s list and made some recommendations.
-The complete list and more details are available at the IRS website here »
+The complete list and more details are available at the IRS web site:

 - Phone Scams: If you receive a phone call from someone who says they are from the IRS who threatens you with police arrest, deportation, license revocation or other things, hang up.
 Contact a trusted friend or advisor and explain the call and they will help you determine if there is any real merit in it.
 The IRS will not call you out of the blue.
 Most likely, the caller was a scammer.